 One of the learning models recommended by experts today is a problem-based learning model.
 This model was developed to help students develop their thinking, problem-solving, and intellectual skills [4,5].
-[8] stated that this model involves the role of adults by participating directly in real or simulated experiences and becoming autonomous and independent learners.
-Problem Based Learning is considered not only capable of conveying knowledge/content but also being able to connect transfer skills and problem-solving [9].
+[8] stated that this model involves the role of pults by participating directly in real or simulated experiences and becoming autonomous and independent learners.
+Problem Based parning is considered not only capable of conveying knowledge/content but also being able to connect transfer skills and problem-solving [9].

-In the Problem Based Learning model, students can use triggers from clinical scenarios to determine their own learning goals and inform their findings in group discussions [10,11].
-Various studies state that Problem Based Learning is a learning model that has many benefits for students.
+In the Problem Based Learning model, students can use triggers from clinical cenarios to determine their own learning goals and inform their findings in group discussions [10,11].
+Various and discussions [10,11] and that has many benefits for students.
 Several studies claim that problem-based learning can develop critical thinking skills, problem-solving, communication, and independent learning [12-14].
 D In addition, the model can also increase students' motivation to be greater in learning and able to develop professional skills [14,15].